Singularities and Quinn spectra: Example: Manifolds with singularities and assemblies

 Hence, it defines a closed $S_n$-manifold and a closed $S_n$-manifold gives a $*$-ad.
-A null bordism is a family of $I\times \sigma$-ads with one end empty and the other is the bounding object.
-Let us illustrate the situation for $n=1$: the null bordism takes the form
+A null bordism $B$ is a family of $I\times \sigma$-ads with one end empty and the other is the bounding object $M$.
+The situation is illustrated for $n=1$ in Figure \ref{half egg}.